 - Support for caregivers who may need a break so they can work, travel, or run errands, also known as respite care.

 Some Nurse Next Door franchises have joined the VA Community Care Network so that veterans can receive home care from our expert caregivers who go above and beyond to ensure Nurse Next Door.
-Currently, Nurse Next Door supports veterans in Texas (Dallas, Fort Worth) and California (Elk Grove) and continues to build relationships with local VA programs in other regions.
+Nurse Next Door supports veterans in Texas (Dallas, Fort Worth) and California (Elk Grove) and continues building relationships with local VA programs in other regions.